arcnms/pixelwave/README.md

 **PixelWave** is a sleek, bright, vibrant Zsh theme that mixes old‑school pixel vibes with modern high‑color rendering.
 It shows a rainbow “pixel bar,” a neon‑colored identity line (via `lolcat`), your full path, and concise Git status.

+> **Compatibility note:** PixelWave is exercised regularly on desktop terminal apps for macOS and Linux (e.g., iTerm2, Apple Terminal, GNOME Terminal, Alacritty).
+The theme almost certainly works in similar environments, but it has **not** been exhaustively tested elsewhere, so assume remote/web terminals or atypical shells may behave differently until you verify.

 > **Oh My Zsh** compatible out of the box, but it’s just Zsh—no external frameworks required.

 ---